bertbesser/dvc-walkthrough/blog-article-de.md

 ![pipeline rendered by dvc](https://blog.codecentric.de/files/2019/03/pipeline-dvc-1.jpg)

-*Remark*: Observe that stage definitions call arbitrary commands, i.e., DVC is language-agnostic and not bound to Python.
-No one can stop you from implementing stages in Bash, C, or any other of your favorite languages and frameworks like R, Spark, PyTorch, etc.
+*Anmerkung*:
+Stage-Definitionen rufen *beliebige* Befehle auf, d.h.
+DVC ist sprachunabhängig und nicht an Python gebunden.
+Niemand hindert uns, Stages in Bash, C oder einer anderen Sprachen oder Framework wie R, Spark, PyTorch usw. zu implementieren.

-## <a name="dvc-cached-files"></a>DVC-cached files
+## <a name="dvc-cached-files"></a>DVC-Cache
 For building up intuition on how DVC and Git work together, let us skip back to our initial Git repository version.
 Since no pipeline is defined, yet, none of our training data, model, or metrics exist.

 Recall that DVC uses Git to keep track of which output data belongs to the checked out version.
 Therefore, *additionally* to choosing the version via the `git` command, we have to instruct DVC to synchronize outputs using the `dvc checkout` command.
 I.e., as when initializing the repository `git` and `dvc` have to be used in tandem.